-NYU Law and the Grunin Center are expanding curricular offerings to incorporate more themes of social entrepreneurship and are deepening NYU Law’s current business clinical offerings to provide students with an opportunity to engage directly in the representation of social entrepreneurs and impact investors.
+NYU Law and the Grunin Center are expanding curricular offerings to incorporate more themes of social entrepreneurship, as well as to deepen NYU Law’s current business clinical offerings.
+Overall, we hope to provide students with an opportunity to engage directly in the representation of social entrepreneurs and impact investors.
 In addition to our course offerings, NYU Law students have opportunities to engage in a range of social entrepreneurship activities, including summer work with the Public Interest Law Center, participation in related symposia convened by the NYU Journal of Law & Business, and participation in extracurricular activities managed by the student-led Social Enterprise & Startup Law (SE-SL) Group.

 The Grunin Center also provides NYU Law students with an interest in social entrepreneurship with scholarship and internship opportunities to help them pursue a career in social entrepreneurship.
 By following a curriculum which combines legal and business skills with the ultimate goal of creating innovative solutions to pressing social problems, students can develop a solid foundation in the fields of social entrepreneurship and impact investing.